nicolasluarte/phd_thesis/chapters/thesis_project.md

 ## General objective

 Determine how uncertainty in food-access increases food-seeking behavior, and how orexin mediates uncertainty-driven increased food-seeking behavior.

 ## Specific objectives

-1. Determine whether increased uncertainty in food access increases motivation for palatable foods.
-We will model uncertainty by using an automated feeder to deliver food using fixed and variable schedules over 10 weeks.
-Next, we will use a progressive ratio test for sucrose as a measure of motivation for palatable food and whether uncertainty increases orexin expression and its ability to increase motivation for sucrose.
-Additionally, we will model an environment with both a certain and an uncertain alternative available at the same time over 2 weeks.
-For this we will use a lickometer with a spout randomly delivering a sucrose reward 50% of the time (uncertain spout) and a spout delivering it 100% of the time (certain reward).
-We will measure whether introducing an uncertain option increases the amount of licks and events, even when a certain option is present.
+1. Determine whether increased uncertainty in substainance food access increases motivation for palatable foods.

+2. Determine whether increased unceratinty in an obesogenic environment increases motivation for palatable foods.

-2. Determine whether orexin promotes uncertainty-driven motivation for a sucrose solution.
+3. Determine whether orexin promotes uncertainty-driven motivation for a sucrose solution.
 We will model uncertainty by presenting two alternatives one with uncertainty and the other with certainty about reward delivery.
 However, here choosing one option implies not choosing the other.
 Uncertainty-driven motivation will be considered as a change in the selection ratio between certain and uncertain alternatives in saline and orexin injected mice.
 We will also test the ratio change while blocking orexin function.

-3. Determine the differential gene expression in the hypothalamic area in uncertainty compared to certain conditions of specific objective 1.
-We will perform mRna sequencing on hypothalamic brain tissue of subjects in both conditions present in specific objective 1.
+4. Determine the differential gene expression in the hypothalamic area in uncertainty compared to certain conditions of specific objective 1.
+We will perform real time quantitative PCR (RT qPCR) on hypothalamic brain tissue of subjects in both conditions present in specific objective 1.

-4. Determine if orexin/dynorphin neurons projecting to the paraventricular nucleus and VTA are active during sucrose intake.
+5. Determine if orexin/dynorphin neurons projecting to the paraventricular nucleus and VTA are active during sucrose intake.
 We will inject a retrograde tracer into PVN and VTA and identify fos expressing projections after an operant task of sucrose acquisition.

 # Hypothesis

 ## General hypothesis

 Food-access uncertainty increases food-seeking behavior, and this increase is modulated by orexin-neurons activity.

 ## Specific hypothesis

-1. Food-access uncertainty, in normal and obesogenic environments, increases food-seeking behavior.
+1. Food-access uncertainty, in substainance food supply and in obesogenic environments, increases food-seeking behavior.

 2. Prolonged exposure to food-access uncertainty environments increases prepro-orexin and orexin receptor expression in the hypothalamus.

 3. Orexin, during hedonic intake, presents functional connectivity to the VTA.

 4. Orexin agonists increase the choice of uncertain options when presented with a certain and uncertain alternative, while orexin antagonists reduce the choice of uncertain options, relative to control.

 # Methods